The uniform sparse FFT with application to PDEs with random coefficients

-The absolute error $\err_p^{\eta}$ here is very small compared to the function values of $\overline{\check{u}_{\boldx_g}}$.
-Thus, our approximation $u_{\boldx_g}^{\texttt{usFFT}}$ is already a very good approximation for these relatively small sparsity and extension parameters $s$ and $N$.
-A more detailed insight on the decay of the error is given in Figure \ref{fig:periodic_decay}.
-There, the largest approximation error $\err_2^{\eta}$ w.r.t.\ the nodes $\boldx_g$ is given with the number of samples used in the corresponding usFFT.
-Note, that these amounts barely depend on the extension $N$ of our search space $\Gamma$.
 The periodic setting results in very quickly decaying Fourier coefficients.
 Obviously, the same holds for their projections computed in the dimension-incremental steps.
 In particular, most of the one-dimensional projections in step~1 {\&}~2a of Algorithm~\ref{algo:sfft_general}, e.g., all projections with component $k_t$ with $\lvert k_t \rvert >4$, at the start of each iteration are so small, that they are neglected immediately.
-That means, that the one-dimensional index sets $\I^{(t)}$ are independent of $N$ (for large enough $N$) and hence the choice of $N$ has a marginale impact only.
-Note, that we also tested our algorithm with smaller thresholds $\theta$ because of the described behavior, but the additionally detected and not neglected frequencies did not change the approximation significantly in the end.
+Hence, the one-dimensional index sets $\I^{(t)}$ are independent of $N$ (for large enough $N$) and so the choice of $N$ has only a marginal impact.
+Note that we also tested our algorithm with smaller thresholds $\theta$, but the additionally detected and not neglected frequencies did not change the approximation significantly in the end.